NCAR/cisl-cloud/index.rst

    :class: dark-banner

-This is the NSF NCAR | CISL Cloud Gateway.
+This is the NSF NCAR CISL Cloud Gateway.
 We host dependable storage, compute, and networking resources operated and maintained by CISL staff that are highly available to the NSF NCAR community.
 This project and the services run on it are still in a introductory pilot phase.
-As such, there are currently no well defined SLAs as active development is ongoing.

 .. raw:: html